A Whale of a Museum

 But how about a swamp lynx and a caracal?
 The caracal (Caracal caracal) is a fiercely territorial medium-sized cat ranging over the Middle East and Africa.
 The word caracal comes from the Turkish word “karakulak”, meaning “black ear”.
 Although it has traditionally had the alternative names Persian Lynx and African Lynx, it is no longer considered to be an actual lynx.
 Instead, it is now believed to be closely related to the African golden cat and the Serval.
 Its ears, which it uses to locate prey, are controlled by 20 different muscles.
 The caracal is classified as a small cat, yet is amongst the heaviest of all small cats, as well as the quickest, being nearly as fast as the serval.

-In addition, they house a baby Nile crocodile, a blue-tongued skink from Australia, three kinds of owls, giant walkingsticks, tons of snakes and lizards… on and on.
-It’s really an impressive collection – You can view the list and learn about a few here.
-Far more than I’ve mentioned here… Including the rare “Nosepicking Connecticut Housewife,” seen here in the wild:
+In addition, they house a baby Nile crocodile, a blue-tongued skink from Australia, three kinds of owls, giant walking sticks, tons of snakes and lizards… on and on.
+It’s really an impressive collection – You can view the always changing current list and learn about a few here.
+Far more than I’ve mentioned here.

 Once Damian tired of the animals; or rather, once we tired of Damian staring at the animals, it was on to Excavation Station!
-I’m just going to excerpt from the museum’s website for this.
-Not only because it’s easier, but if you check it out yourself, there is a cool loop of angry dinosaur sounds.
+I’m just going to excerpt from the museum’s website for this background information.

 Be sure to look up at our 12-foot tall topographical map of Connecticut.
 Marked are locations of various rock and mineral formations with samples of the types of stones that can be found here.
 We suggest you explore these sites for yourself.